Policy Development

 We start from wherever you are.
 That means one of four entry points:

 Revising what you have.
 Your existing documents are the starting point.
-We reconcile with current regulatory requirements, close the gaps HUD has flagged, strip out provisions that no longer apply.
+We reconcile with current regs, close the gaps HUD has flagged, strip out provisions that no longer apply.
 The result reflects your current operations and current law without starting from zero.

 Adapting from another PHA.
-If a peer agency has shared its policy documents, we can use those as a reference and reshape them to fit your programs, your organizational structure, and your existing policy voice.
+If a peer agency has shared its policy documents, we can adapt them to fit your programs, your organizational structure, and your policy voice.

 Building new.
 When the document does not exist yet, whether for a new program, a new authority, or a state-administered program with no standard template, we create it.
-An ACOP-style document for a state program, for instance, written in a format and voice consistent with your other adopted policies.
+For instance: an ACOP-style document for a state program, written in the format and voice of your existing policies.

 In every case, we talk to the staff who execute the policies.
 A document written without practitioner input is a document no one follows.